List of people who have gone over Niagara Falls: History

 A number of people have gained notoriety from their stunts, both successful and fatal.
 The first documented survival of a trip over Niagara Falls was that of school teacher Annie Edson Taylor in 1901.
 Taylor went over the falls in an oak barrel as part of a stunt in an attempt to bring her financial security.
 Other daredevil attempts have been made by Bobby Leach, Charles Stephens, Jean Lussier, Karel Soucek, and Steve Trotter.
 In 1903, baseball Hall of Famer Ed Delahanty died after accidentally going over the falls while intoxicated.
 Following the death of daredevil William "Red" Hill, Jr. in 1951, Ontario Premier Leslie Frost issued an order to the Niagara Parks Commission to arrest anyone found to be performing stunts at the falls.
-Both Canadian and American authorities began to issue fines for daredevils at the falls; as of 2011, the fines are $10,000 CAD (approximately $7,700 USD) in Canada, or $25,000 USD (approximately $32,800 CAD) in the United States.
+Both Canadian and American authorities began to issue fines for daredevils at the falls; as of 2011, the fines are $10,000 CAD (approximately $7,700 USD) in Canada, or US$25,000 (approximately $32,800 CAD) in the United States.

 When the American Falls was temporarily diverted in 1969, two bodies were found; the identities were not disclosed.
 There have been no recorded cases of people surviving the trip over the American Falls.